nycmeshnet/nycmesh.net/content/network-status.md

 ---
 2019-6-20

+3:52pm Connection is back up.
+All nodes online

 3:24pm Henry St hub is down affecting downtown Manhattan.
 We expect it to be back up within the hour

 2019-6-18